 While any heart issue can make the life insurance process more complicated, cardiomyopathy is a very concerning condition to an underwriter.

 There are many factors that will go into determining your eligibility, health class, and premiums.
 Educate yourself on the process and then obtain life insurance as soon as you can.

-As a general rule, life insurance will never be cheaper tomorrow, so it is important to gather information quickly and apply today.
+As a general rule, your best value on life insurance is today.
+It will not be less expensive tomorrow, the best value is always today (because your age is always increasing).
+No reason to wait; if you can get an offer, it is important to gather information quickly and apply today.

 - Before you apply for Life insurance with Cardiomyopathy